What counts as disability discrimination

 Even though the scout leader might think he is being kind and has no intention of hurting or humiliating him, this could still count as harassment if the boy finds it distressing.

-If you’ve been harassed because of your disability, you can report it to the police as a hate incident or hate crime.
-For more information on hate crime see Hate crime.
+If you’ve been harassed because of your disability, you can report it to the police as a hate crime or hate incident.

 For more information about harassment, see Harassment.

 If you complain about disability discrimination, you shouldn’t be victimised because of it.
 This means that you shouldn’t be treated unfairly just because you’ve made a complaint.

 Making a complaint includes taking a case to court, going to an employment tribunal or standing up for your rights in some other way.